Last Updated: June 22, 2021

 Machine learning, data fabrics, and cloud coalitions keep an eye on the cloud goings-on in the environment.
 According to cloud computing statistics, monitoring will increase by about 23% between 2020-2022.

 With the rapid migration to the cloud because of the flexibility it offers, there will also be a need to leverage systems to manage it.
 That means companies will have to cough more money for the functionality.
 During this period, the sector’s value will amount to $4.5 billion.

 Fun Cloud Computing Facts

 It was hard not to go overboard with cloud-related puns throughout this piece.
-Here are some entertaining and curious facts about the technology.
+Here are some entertaining and curious facts about this technology.

-26. The US Government is probably the most prominent cloud “client.”
+33. The US Government is one of the most prominent cloud “clients.”
 48% of federal and state agencies utilize multiple cloud-based services.

 The cloud is at the very core of the government’s modernization, and optimization efforts.
 That is evident by their steady shift to Amazon AWS.
 Banks, on the other hand, are the most active users of the cloud.
 That’s mostly due to the adoption of other new technologies like blockchain in their daily operations.

 34. Any new cloud server has the capacity to host 600 smartphones and 120 tablets.

 The rapid cloud computing growth is directly related to the surge in electronic device usage.
 Currently, there are over 13,000,000 servers scattered across the world, and Amazon AWS accounts for almost half of them.
 Enterprise investments in IT infrastructure will undoubtedly help the sector to grow exponentially.